wirshingh/getorganelle-hydra-loop/README.md

 2. SAMPLEDIR_BASE="path to base project directory, where the job file is."

 After the '=' paste the full path to base directory.
-This directory is where the job file is located.
-The results will be located in this directory.
+This is where the results will go.

 After making the changes above, save the job file as 'getorganelle_loop.job' and submit it on hydra (qsub getorganelle_loop.job).